 "The nephew's coming tomorrow for her things.
 Says doesn't want the furniture.". he gestured broadly towards the unit, as if id want to adopt the traumatized Lay-Z-Boy.
 He stood, knees cracking like wet kindling.
 "Never even met her."

 I ran into the nephew later as he cradled a large box and a pet carrier, the cat inside delivering a chorus of hisses: an aggravated snake, a bitten tire.
 The nephew himself was a little older than me, salt and pepper hair, slightly overweight, outfits sourced from the typical wellsprings of male indifference.
 Costco flannel, a white undershirt that managed to appear faded despite a complete lack of color.
 I struggled to imagine what objects he must've grabbed from her flat, their Venn diagram more a discount bicycle, two circles tenuously connected.
 Mrs Abernathy was many things but never boring, vehemently catholic except for the Ouija board stowed away upon the refrigerator, reserved only for when tired by the futility of Christian prayer.
 Its purpose, to speak to her beloved.
 Not her late husband, but the fleeting memory of a truck driver who wooed her once, twice, thrice as he was passing through I-90, meeting an unfortunate end due to a common break failure in the Mack B2x-E. Her consolation prize was a gruff veteran from some unspecified conflict.
 Mrs. Abernathy usually spoke about things in general terms, "The War", "My Show", "The Store", the last two of great important to her.
 "My show" was old reruns of Love boat, media which had become progressively rarer as time marched further from the season 10 finale, the few VHS recordings in her possession worn with use.
-"The Store" referrers to the K-Mart from which she had raided the holiday clearance aisle for, given the volume of items, several decades.
+"The Store", a K-Mart from which she had raided the holiday clearance aisle for, given the volume of items, several decades.
 Especially represented was Lent memorabilia, as if she could counteract the abuse of her vices, Menthol Kools and Rosé, through a strong material turnout.

 --end of line---